 Children love cycling.
 It’s not only a fun and healthy way to spend time with your child, it’s also one of the easiest ways to get your child to be more active.

 Cycling has many benefits for children such as improved health, confidence and concentration.
-Cycling causes less strain and injuries than most other forms of exercise and most people know how to ride a bike because once you learn, you don’t forget!
+Cycling causes less strain and injuries than most other forms of exercise and many people know how to ride a bike because once you learn, you don’t forget!

-You can track your walking and motivate yourself to get out every day with the Active 10 app.
+You can also track your walking and motivate yourself to get out every day with the Active 10 app.
 It keeps track of how often you are walking continuously for at least 10 minutes.

 Visit Telford Town Park